AlexRogalskiy/Architecture/OctopusServer/ConfigAsCode/NamesAndIds.md

 ### Deployment Process
-📛There a a [bunch of special variables](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Core/Features/DeploymentProcesses/SpecialVariableSchema.cs#L13) that map names back to Ids.
+* There a a [bunch of special variables](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Core/Features/DeploymentProcesses/SpecialVariableSchema.cs#L13) that map names back to Ids.
 This is used in the `NameIdResolver.cs` when [mapping between tinytypes](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Core/Features/DeploymentProcesses/NameIdResolver.cs#L157).
 In this case the properties have an _implied_ tiny type type via the `SpecialVariableSchema` lookup.
 ```c#
 new SpecialVariableSchema(SpecialVariables.Action.Package.FeedId, "Feed", typeof(FeedIdOrName), SpecialVariableType.String),
 new SpecialVariableSchema(SpecialVariables.Action.Package.NuGetFeedId, "Feed", typeof(FeedIdOrName), SpecialVariableType.String),